Cubs vs. Padres Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 58 hits with eight doubles, a triple, four home runs, 15 walks and 26 RBI.
-He's also stolen 13 bases.
+- Hoerner has 58 hits with eight doubles, a triple, four home runs and 16 walks.
+He has driven in 26 runs with 13 stolen bases.

 Hoerner Recent Games